Success Leaves Clues: What Beauty Entrepreneurs Can Learn From Retail Failures

 What NOT to Do:

-Don’t wait for burnout before building systems
+Don’t wait for burnout before building efficient systems.

 What TO Do: